Maps4HTML/web-map-doc/docs/elements/geometry.md

 ### `cs`

 Defines the Coordinate System of the geometry.
-When no `cs` is provided, the default `pcrs` is used.
+When no `cs` is provided, the coordinate system of descendant `<map-coordinates>` elements is determined by a fallback to any in-scope `<map-meta name="cs" content="...">`.
+If no fallback coordinate system is identified by a `<map-meta>` element, the default value of `pcrs` (projected coordinates) is used.

 | CRS | Description |